Low emission coal programs

 Opportunities to commercialise this valuable intellectual property are being explored with proponents of the Advanced Lignite Demonstration Program.

-3. Catalytic steam gasification and assessment of Dimethyl Ether synthesis: $269,000 for a project looking at the gasification of lignite (brown coal) and ways to improve the synthetic gas produced to develop value added products.
+$269,000 for a project looking at the gasification of lignite (brown coal) and ways to improve the synthetic gas produced to develop value added products.
 HRL Technology is a project partner.

 Dimethyl Ether (DME) is a non-toxic, environmentally benign fuel which is actively being developed as a diesel substitute for motor vehicles.
 It is currently produced by catalytic conversion of methanol, which is not an efficient process.